Minneapolis cop gets nearly 5 years in killing of 911 caller

 But Don Damond also spoke directly to Noor, saying he forgave him and had no doubt Justine also would have forgiven him “for your inability in managing your emotions that night.”

 Noor, wearing a suit and tie and donning a face mask, appeared impassive as the victim’s loved ones’ statements were read.
 He later addressed the court briefly, saying, “I’m deeply grateful for Mr. Damond’s forgiveness.
-I will take his advice and be a unifier.
+I am deeply sorry for the pain that I’ve caused that family.
+And I will take his advice and be a unifier.
 Thank you.”

 Damond’s death angered citizens in the U.S. and Australia, and led to the resignation of Minneapolis’ police chief.
 It also led the department to change its policy on body cameras; Noor and his partner didn’t have theirs activated when they were investigating Damond’s 911 call.